MHickey2/EssenChelle-Oils/README.md

 ### 2. Products Page     <a name="productpage"></a>

-The products page shows the the full collection within the EssenChelle range.
-These products can be arranged according to specified criteria, such as by price, by rating and by catagory.
+The products page shows the the full collection within the EssenChelle range including the special offers.
+These products can be arranged according to specified criteria, such as by price, by rating and by category.

 <br>